retroryan/webjars-grails-sample/README.md

 https://github.com/groovydev/modules-manager-grails-plugin

-2 - build the plugin:
+2 - Build the plugin:

 	grails package-plugin

-3 - Install the plugin from the file system- this assumes the plugin is in the same parent directory as the project:
+3 - Install the plugin from the file system - this assumes the plugin is in the same parent directory as the project:

 	grails install-plugin ../modules-manager-grails-plugin/grails-modules-manager-0.2.1.zip

 4 - Define the javascript and css dependencies.
 In grails-app/config/BuildConfig.groovy add: